robnagler/robnagler.github.io/_posts/2025-08-06-Python-Global-Interpreter-Lock.md

 While polling can
-[reduce latency in certain situations](https://events.static.linuxfound.org/sites/events/files/slides/lemoal-nvme-polling-vault-2017-final_0.pdf), in Python code, it is an anti-pattern due to the GIL, and, as noted, to each Python opcode requiring many CPU instructions to execute.
+[reduce latency in certain situations](https://events.static.linuxfound.org/sites/events/files/slides/lemoal-nvme-polling-vault-2017-final_0.pdf), in Python code, it is an anti-pattern due to the GIL, and, as noted, each Python opcode requiring many CPU instructions to execute.
 When Python is waiting on events from the operating system, it is like any other program, even ones written in a compiled language.
 This is why writing device control code in Python is almost as efficient as